 The sequence of therapy normally goes as follows: a planning stage, placement of the implant(s), restoration of the implant(s) by your regular dentist, and maintenance.

 The planning stage usually includes appropriate x-rays, clinical examinations, and consultations with a restorative dentist.

 Placing the implant in optimal position is usually enhanced by a specially fabricated surgical guide.
-This guide is fabricated before the placement stage either by our office or a restorative dentist and increases the chances of optimal placement of the implant thereby increasing the probability of an excellent esthetic outcome.
+This guide is fabricated before the placement stage either by our office or a restorative dentist and increases the chances of optimal placement of the implant thereby increasing the probability of an excellent esthetic and long-term outcomes.

 Restoration of your implants may occur the day of placement, a few weeks, or several months after placement.
 The timing of the restoration is determined by multiple factors which include the size and stability of the implant(s) at the time of placement, the number of implants placed, the position of the implants, and multiple other factors.
 The final restoration of your implant(s) will be performed by a restorative dentist.

 Few implants fail.
-Those that fail usually do so because of infection or excess forces.
-Once your implant(s) is restored, periodic evaluation and possibly cleaning of that implant and its restoration are important.
+Those that fail usually do so because of infection, excess cement, or excess forces.
+Once your implant(s) is restored, periodic evaluation and cleaning of that implant and its restoration are important.
 To reduce the probability of infection effective daily oral hygiene is important.
-If you clench or grind your teeth at night we suggest the fabrication and wearing of a protective device worn while sleeping to reduce the amount of pressure on your implants.
+If you clench or grind your teeth at night we strongly suggest the fabrication and wearing of a protective device worn while sleeping to reduce the amount of pressure on your implants.
 The best of these devices are professionally made, are stable, and touch all your teeth.